 Taurine is a crucial amino acid needed consistently in your cat’s diet.

-- Taurine is an essential amino acid that can’t be independently created.
+- Taurine is an essential amino acid that isn’t independently created.
 Your cat can only get it from specific foods.
-The best source of taurine is animal proteins.
+The best source of Taurine is animal proteins.

-- All cats that don’t get enough taurine in their diet will mostly suffer from:
+- All cats that don’t get enough Taurine in their diet will mostly suffer from the following:

-- heart problems, vision issues and will find it overall difficult to thrive.
-Be sure to add taurine to your DIY cat food.
+- Heart problems and vision issues and will find it overall challenging to thrive.
+So be sure to add taurine to your DIY cat food.

-- You can ensure your cat is getting the necessary amount of taurine for its well-being by feeding it:
+- You can ensure your cat gets the necessary amount of Taurine for its well-being by feeding it:

 - dark chicken meat